Mission Statement of the School

 Concerns and Complaints

-Parents/carers who have concerns about any aspects of the curriculum should discuss these in the first instance with the student’s Tutor/Year Progress Leader or the relevant Curriculum Leader.
+Parents/carers who have concerns about any aspects of the curriculum should discuss these in the first instance with the student’s Teacher or the relevant Curriculum Leader or Form Tutor/ Year Progress Leader.
 If the issue is not resolved, parents/ carers can escalate the matter to the relevant Senior Line Manager (see table below).
 If the issue remains unresolved, parents/carers should make an official complaint in writing as per the school’s Complaints Policy.

 English